diospiroverde/WazzApp/README.md

 And then enable the Topicons plus extension using Tweaks.

+If you need to install Tweaks just run

+_sudo dnf install gnome-tweak-tool_

+Or install it from the Software Center.

 Thanks to Elroy Brown for testing and troubleshooting the RPM package in Fedora.

 **Licenses**